Office of the Mayor of the Bathrooms - Founded on Opportunity. Maintained by Neglect.

 Dear Current, Incoming, and Trapped Residents,

-Welcome to the Bathrooms,
+Welcome to Los Banos, the toilet of California,

 If you are reading this by choice, we admire your optimism.
 If you are reading this because rent was cheaper here, we understand.
 If you are reading this because you were born here and never quite escaped, we apologize for the illusion of exits.